Advice from the artists' social insurance fund for self-employed artists or journalists who are not insured

 - advises you on registration.

-- Is artists' social insurance compulsory?
+- Is the artists' social insurance a compulsory insurance?

 - How can you insure yourself through the KSK?